Hand foot and mouth disease is a very common childhood illness, though be warned it is incredibly contagious.

-How long does hand foot and mouth last for?
+How long does hand foot and mouth disease last for?

 Children can remain infectious for about a week after the symptoms first begin, the blisters may last longer, but at this stage they should no longer be contagious.

-Should I take my child to the doctor if they get hand foot and mouth?
+Should I take my child to the doctor if they get hand foot and mouth disease?

-If your child isn’t drinking enough and you’re worried about them being dehydrated, or the symptoms go on for longer than a week, so and see your GP.
+If your child isn’t drinking enough and you’re worried about dehydration, or the symptoms go on for longer than a week, so and see your GP.

 Can hand foot and mouth disease be prevented?

 As it’s so contagious, it’s difficult to stop your kids catching hand foot and mouth disease.
 Avoiding infected children and good personal hygiene are the best way to reduce the risks, but they are no guarantee.